Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_pick_and_place.md

 ### Hangs, Timeouts, and Freezes

-- If Unity fails to find a network connection, ensure that the ROS IP address is entered correctly as the Host Name in the RosConnect in Unity, and that the `src/niryo_moveit/config/params.yaml` values are set correctly.
+- If Unity fails to find a network connection, ensure that the ROS IP address is entered correctly as the `ROS IP Address` in the RosConnect in Unity, and that the `src/niryo_moveit/config/params.yaml` values are set correctly.

 ### Miscellaneous Issues